jbm9/baycat/README.md

 It is currently in heavy development, so only use it if you're looking for excitement and/or disappointment in your life.

 ## Motivation

 baycat is optimized for local IOPs and AWS cost.
 It's intended to sync my homelab stack up to S3 for storage, but designed to allow future extensions to handle other mirror-style operations.

+baycat handles the basic Unix permissions and ownership, but does not handle anything else.
+It is intended primarily for backing up large, unchanging datasets, such as a media collection or the photos from your phone.

 ## Sketch of Operation